NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_damage_and_defense.md

 ### Damage Data

-The Damage Manager Component can also receive a **Data Asset**, based on `NinjaCombatDamageDataAsset`, to customize certain aspects of the "death flow" and add cosmetics to each hit that has been received.
+The **Damage Manager Component** (the default Combat Manager, or a component override) requires a **Data Asset**, based on `NinjaCombatDamageDataAsset`, to customize certain aspects of the "death flow" and add cosmetics to each hit that has been received.

 <img src="cbt_damage_data.png" alt="Damage Data" thumbnail="true"/>

-This asset has the following properties:
+This data asset is set to the Combat Component's **Damage Data**.
+It contains the following properties:

 | Property          | Description                                                                                      |
 |-------------------|--------------------------------------------------------------------------------------------------|